JohnSimerlink/cdk-error/README.md

 A permissions error that shows up in the local terminal.
 ![](https://i.imgur.com/YdgEtQk.png)

-Which seems to be inconsistent with the shown permissions in the AWS Console.
+This seems to be inconsistent with the shown permissions in the AWS Console:

-If you comment out lines 73 - 104, in cdk_error_stack.py, `cdk synth` will successfully deploy, upon which you can inspect the roles in the AWS IAM Console.
+If you comment out lines 73 - 104, in cdk_error_stack.py, `cdk deploy` will successfully deploy, upon which you can inspect the roles in the AWS IAM Console.
 Doing so, shows the following trust relationships for pipeline_action_role.
 ![](https://i.imgur.com/ZV7XYrw.png)

 Clicking on "Edit Trust Relationship" Shows the following JSON for the trust relationship